Fishing is a way of life in the Bruce Mines area

 Fishing and hunting licenses plus all your fishing needs are available at Jerry's Live Bait and Tackle.
 They also rent motors by the day or week.

-WARNING: Always consult the current fishing regulations of Ontario for accurate and detailed information.
+Always consult the current fishing regulations of Ontario for accurate and detailed information.

 Links to help you plan your fishing vacation in our area:

-Partners with theTackleShare program under the http://www.ofah.org/ at http://www.tackleshare.com/
+We are partners with theTackleShare program under the http://www.ofah.org/ at http://www.tackleshare.com/

 Northern Pike: They like to hang around weed beds in 4 feet - 15 (1 - 5 m) feet deep water.
 You can slowly troll through the weed beds with lures or you can anchor and use dropline and float ( still fish ) with live bait.
 Pike can be caught along the north shore of McKay Island and they like a red and white dare devil.